 Spark: (n) anything that activates or stimulates; inspiration or catalyst; (v) to send forth gleams or flashes

-Spark Grants, a competitive grants program conceived of and funded by Letitia and John Carter, offer 3rd grade classroom teachers in Providence up to $1,000 for projects that engage students through unique experiences and creative learning methods and stimulate student interest in relevant educational topics.
+Spark Grants, a competitive grants program conceived of and funded by Letitia and John Carter, offer third grade teachers up to $1,000 for projects that engage students through unique experiences and creative learning methods and stimulate student interest in relevant educational topics.

 - Proposed projects can serve several students or an entire classroom.